V101142/Rock--Paper--Scissors/README.md

 - Multiplayer Mode
   - Enable users to play the Rock, Paper, Scissors game against each other in real-time, adding a competitive and social aspect to the experience.

-#Accessibility
+# Accessibility

 For the accessibility this was used:
--Semantic HTML.
+- Semantic HTML.
--Alt attributes on images.
+- Alt attributes on images.
--Sufficient colour contrast.
+- Sufficient colour contrast.

 ## Testing
 -Chrome developer tools was used to find any issues while building the webpage.